 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to let the system to run at different speeds—and be more efficient.
+Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and use less energy.
 These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.

-Your low pressure switch may not be functioning properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds after.
+Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds later.

-Your system will communicate something’s not right with a red flash from its indicator light, which it uses to show error codes.
+Your furnace will communicate something’s not right with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also generate the error, so your Fras-Air/General Service Experts Expert will look at other parts of your furnace first.
+A blocked vent or a draft can also generate the error, so your Fras-Air/General Service Experts Expert will check other parts of your furnace first.

 The bill to fix your furnace hinges on what’s wrong with it and how long it takes to remedy it.

-When you need to have your furnace fixed, contact the Experts at Fras-Air/General Service Experts to decipher the fault code and take care of the problem.
+When you need to have your furnace repaired, contact the Experts at Fras-Air/General Service Experts to decipher the fault code and take care of the problem.